MicrosoftDocs/memdocs/memdocs/intune/protect/wandera-mtd-connector-integration.md

 Before you start the process to integrate Wandera with Intune, make sure you have the following prerequisites in place:

 - Microsoft Intune Plan 1 subscription
-- Microsoft Entra ID administrator credentials and assigned role that is able to grant the following permissions:
+- Microsoft Entra administrator credentials and assigned role that is able to grant the following permissions:

   - Sign in and read user profile
   - Access the directory as the signed-in user